 Remember, this was Birmingham, Alabama in 1963.
 It was the year of the 16th Street Baptist Church bombing that killed four black girls, which one could only describe as an act of terrorism.
 In fact, bombings of black homes and churches were so widespread that the city became known as “Bombingham.”
 It was not hard to see that blacks suffered from abuse.
 Without any guarantee that he would prevail, King sat in a jail cell in Birmingham and wrote a thoughtful letter.

 King’s words reveal a heartbreaking aspect of his life.
 That is, he was an extraordinarily gifted man that committed a tremendous amount of energy to carefully explaining an idea that should have been obvious to everyone.
 Today, it is an idea that can be summed up with a hashtag.
 It is that African Americans deserve dignity and equal protection under the law.
 Because the 14th and 15th Amendments exist, the Civil Rights Movement should not have been necessary.
 Sadly, as a consequence of King’s role in it, he was terrorized, slandered, jailed, and, ultimately murdered.
 Many would likely agree that Dr. Martin Luther King Jr.’s death was tragic.
-Fewer people may recognize the tragedy in every day he spent fighting for civil rights.
+Few may recognize the tragedy in every day he spent fighting for civil rights.

 Help The Augustan continue to offer honest, informed, and fair-minded commentary on issues that matter.
 CLICK HERE AND DONATE $5, $10, or $15 TODAY